 Although I plan to get another cleaner (who loves their work), for now I find doing the floors is cathartic.
 It doesn’t matter how busy my head is, the thoughts fade as I clear my clutter.
 I’ve also lowered my expectations.
 I can see that, life will never be the same as it was pre-baby and that it’s ok to have smudges around.

 Instead of worrying what people think of me, I focus on how lucky I am to have Forrest.
-Read about his miraculous conception.
 A healthy Third Eye Chakra (mind and sixth sense) allows you to see beyond appearances.
 I used to be so self-conscious, I was too scared to even wear odd socks.
 Now, I revel in my weirdness, and clean for my sake, not to get a thank you.
-See thisquote from Yogi Bhajan, a wise 9 Lifepath in numerology:
+See this quote from Yogi Bhajan, a wise 9 lifepath in numerology (find your lifepath):

 “Seva or service is infinite giving.
 Service is not finite giving.
 If you do some service and say, ‘I served,’ then you have totally missed the point.
 Service is when you feel honored by doing something.
 You don’t feel honor in the company of many.
 You feel it within your own self.
 That is service.